-Bitcoin is a peer-to-peer payment network and digital monetary system that is powered by its users with no central authority or middlemen.
-Transactions are recorded into a distributed, replicated public database known as the blockchain.
+Bitcoin is a peer-to-peer payment network and digital monetary system powered by its users with no central authority or middlemen.
+Bitcoin transactions are recorded into a distributed, replicated public database known as the blockchain.
 The blockchain is shared and maintained by a decentralized network of computers which together form the Bitcoin network.

-Bitcoin are divisible to 8 decimal places and the smallest unit of bitcoin is called a "satoshi", which represents one hundred millionth of a bitcoin (0.00000001 BTC).
+Bitcoin is divisible to 8 decimal places.
+The smallest unit of bitcoin is called a "satoshi" or "sat", and represents one hundred millionth of a bitcoin (0.00000001 BTC).

 The Benefits of Bitcoin

 Bitcoin eliminates the need for a trusted third party or central authority to facilitate digital payments.
 Payments are peer-to-peer, cryptographically secure, and irreversible.
-Unlike with fiat currency, the amount of which is controlled by banks and governments, the bitcoin supply is mathematically limited to twenty-one million bitcoin and this value can never be changed.
+Unlike fiat currency whose supply is controlled by banks and governments, Bitcoin's supply is mathematically limited to twenty-one million bitcoin and this value can never be changed.
 This hard limit on supply protects the currency from inflation and devaluation.
-It also makes bitcoin very attractive as a store of value, especially in countries with unstable currencies.
+It also makes Bitcoin very attractive as a store of value, especially in countries with unstable currencies.

 Bitcoin is a decentralized network and protocol.
 This means that instead of using a trusted central authority to verify and process transactions, it uses a distributed network of computers owned and operated by users.
 These users run software that is used to record and verify transactions, and then they broadcast these transactions to the network.
 When a transaction is broadcast to the Bitcoin network, it is grouped together with other transactions and then added to a public ledger called the blockchain.